Fun Facts about Lance ...

 Went Mac in college and never looked back.
 His entire family eventually switched over because he stopped providing technical support for their older Windows machines.

 Refuses to eat mushrooms (because he saw one growing in a shower once).
 Loves Blue Moon beer.
-Has a thing for tequila.
-Prefers red wine.
+Enjoys a good tequila.
+Prefers red wine over white.
 Craves extremely spicy food.

 Played Harold Hill in The Music Man his sophomore year of high school.
 Never acted again after.

 Has loved only three women his entire life -- he married the third after almost 8 years of dating.

 Won numerous awards and scholarships in college and graduated Magna Cum Laude, only to realize later in this industry it has absolutely no bearing on anything at all whatsoever.